We are currently open for new referrals.

 Following acceptance of a referral, we offer an initial clinical assessment to the referred family.
 Following assessment, we may make an offer of direct therapy to the family (with their agreement) and/ or offer specialist consultation to the professional system supporting the child.

 The Children’s Trauma Therapy Service is comprised of a highly skilled team of psychotherapists and counsellors.
-At present (April 2020), our therapy team is comprised of: a Child and Adolescent Psychotherapist, an Art Psychotherapist, Dramatherapists, a Dance and Movement Psychotherapist, Child and Adult Counsellors and Family and Systemic Psychotherapists.
-In addition, many of our clinicians have additional training in dyadic (parent-child) or trauma focussed approaches to therapy.
+At present (October 2023), our therapy team is comprised of: Art Psychotherapists, Dramatherapists, a Dance and Movement Psychotherapist, Child and Adult Counsellors and Family and Systemic Psychotherapists.
+In addition, many of our clinicians have additional training in dyadic (parent-child) or trauma focussed approaches to therapy including DDP.
+Theraplay and EMDR.
 As a team, we are able to offer some of the following therapies to referred families:

-- Individual Child Therapy is normally a creative therapeutic approach, using a range of techniques to support children and young people.
+- 1:1 therapy sessions normally take a creative therapeutic approach, using a range of techniques to support children and young people.

-- Dyadic (Parent-child) therapy aims to build on positive interactions to strengthen attachment relationships.
+- Dyadic (parent and child) therapy aims to build on positive interactions to strengthen attachment relationships.

 - Family Therapy to address the impact of trauma and difficulties in family relationships.